AlexJReid/blog/content/posts/monoblok-massive/index.md

       payload)))
 ```

-That is the entire conditioning layer for stock trades.
+That is the entire conditioning layer for stock trades!
 Options come along free (the `T.*` wildcard matches `T.O:AAPL250620C00200000` too), crypto and FX repeat the pattern with their own thresholds.
 Full file: [massive.edn](https://github.com/lexvicacom/monoblok/blob/main/examples/json-massive/massive.edn).

 A subscriber that only cares about price changes subscribes to `T.*.p.stable` and gets a clean, per-symbol stream of rounded floats.
-No JSON parsing, no client-side dedupe.
+No JSON parsing, no every-single-consumer must deal with the firehose and repeat logic.

-The example sits in the [monoblok](https://github.com/lexvicacom/monoblok) repo at [examples/json-massive](https://github.com/lexvicacom/monoblok/tree/main/examples/json-massive).
+A working example sits in the [monoblok](https://github.com/lexvicacom/monoblok) repo at [examples/json-massive](https://github.com/lexvicacom/monoblok/tree/main/examples/json-massive).
 It simulates the [Massive](https://www.massive.com) websocket market data feed (stocks, options, crypto, forex) being conditioned by patchbay rules at the broker.
-The producer is a small Node script that speaks the NATS protocol over a plain socket (no npm dependencies) and publishes synthetic frames on subjects shaped `<ev>.<symbol>`.
+The producer is a  Node script that speaks the NATS protocol over a plain socket and publishes synthetic frames on subjects shaped `<ev>.<symbol>`.
 Open three terminals and run:

 ```bash
 # 1: monoblok with the demuxing patchbay